lukemwagner/shoppingcartdemo/README.md

 ## Project assumptions:

-I will create a .Net Core 5 solution containing a class library and a unity test project.
+I will create a .Net Core 5 solution containing a class library and a Unit test project.

 Due to being a small demonstration, the class library will use a single namespace.